 - Flour: For absolute best flavor and chewy texture, I strongly recommend using bread flour.
 You can use a 1:1 substitution of all-purpose flour in a pinch with no other changes to the recipe.
 I recommend avoiding whole wheat flour in this dough, however if necessary, you can replace up to 1 cup (about 130g) of the bread flour with whole wheat flour.

 - Yeast: You can use instant or active dry yeast, but I highly recommend an instant (aka “rapid rise” or “quick rise” yeast).
 The bread will rise faster.
 2 teaspoons is a little less than 1 standard packet.
 If using active dry yeast, there are no changes needed to the recipe.
 The rise time in step 2 may take longer.
+Reference my Baking with Yeast Guide for answers to common yeast FAQs.

 - Salt: Use a coarse salt, such as coarse sea salt, in this bread.
 I find the flavor slightly lacking when using regular table fine salt.
 If you only have fine salt, reduce to 1 and 1/2 teaspoons.